Jose Siri Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in the big leagues.
+- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- The Tigers' 4.06 team ERA ranked 21st across all league pitching staffs.
+- The Tigers' 4.06 team ERA ranked 21st among all league pitching staffs.

-- Tigers pitchers combined to give up 167 home runs (one per game), the 10th-fewest in baseball.
+- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.